-Writer, creative life coach, mentor
+Writer, writing and life coach, mentor

 I am a writer based in Norfolk, England.
 The mountains in this picture are the Gran Sasso in Abruzzo, Italy, where I also spend time.
-I look happy because I have just finished a challenging job, that I only managed thanks to coaching.I am a trained life coach who works with writers, or anyone trying to expand and grow their creative life.Coaching has been transformative for me and helped me find my own way in grown-up life, that I have often found baffling.I write a (free) substack on the writing process that gives me a lot of pleasure called Living Writing.
+I look happy because I have just finished a challenging job, that I only managed thanks to coaching.I am a trained life coach and mentor who works with writers, or anyone trying to expand and grow their creative life.Coaching has changed my life in a profound way.
+When I have needed courage at crossroads moments it has helped me make empowered choices.
+When I was wobbling in my writing, it replaced confusion with confidence, transformed my attitude, and gave me practical tools to ensure I kept moving forward.I write a (free) substack on the writing process that gives me a lot of pleasure called Living Writing.
 Check it out.

 Work with me

-Coaching has changed my life.
-It is future-focussed and is all about how you can move forward when you feel stuck, in life or in a creative project.
-I love how it has empowered me to find solutions within myself, rather than being offered them.
-This is what I aspire to do in my sessions with clients.Coaching has transformed my attitude to money, and to writing in an incredibly efficient and rewarding way.
-This change has had positive repercussions in all areas of my life.I was inspired to train having experienced coaching and mentoring for my writing.
-I trained with Deb Barnard of the well-respected and ground-breaking Relational Dynamics, and with whom I have ongoing supervision and regular refresher workshops.Coaching
+In contrast to therapy, coaching is future-focussed and is all about how you can move forward when you feel stuck in life or in a creative project.
+It empowers you to find solutions within yourself.I trained with Deb Barnard of the well-respected and ground-breaking ‘Relational Dynamics’, and with whom I have ongoing supervision and regular refresher workshops.Coaching

-I am here to help you unblock that and find a way towards fulfilling your creative wishes.
 In our coaching sessions, the emphasis is on supporting you in finding the answers within yourself.
 I provide a structure in which you can do this.
 I will listen to you and help you find the courage and motivation to move forward.
-You will leave our sessions empowered and with a clear plan.You can have a single session or leave it open ended.
-Session are one hour.To find out if you would like to work with me, I offer a free 30 minute call to answer any questions you may have.
-This is also a good opportunity to see whether we are a good fit for each other.Mentoring
+You will leave our sessions empowered and with a clear plan.You can have a single session or leave it open ended.MentoringWorking with a writing mentor can help you structure your writing life.I'm a great believer that we need to share our work as soon as we feel able, with someone who holds us in unconditional positive regard.
+Reflections and feedback encourage and galvanise.When mentoring I share my experience as a writer, and use coaching techniques.
+I am available to work together in the short term to unknot a specific problem, or over an extended period, moving forward alongside you, cheering you on.To find out if you would like to work with me, I offer a free 30 minute call to answer any questions you may have.

 About